What Is Included in Prenatal Care?

 Although detecting and monitoring conditions that can harm you and your baby is at the heart of prenatal care, it’s also a great time for you to seek advice on issues like morning sickness or swollen breasts and ankles.

 If you’re pregnant or are thinking about becoming pregnant, contact us so we can get started on your journey to a healthy pregnancy and baby.
-Schedule a prenatal appointment with Dr. Lingenfelter by using the online booking tool, or you can call our office in Princeton, West Virginia.
+Schedule a prenatal appointment with Summit Women's Health by using the online booking tool, or you can call our office in Princeton, West Virginia.

 Previous